-We have not generated any revenue to date from the sale of pharmaceutical products, and we have historically financed our operations in large part with an aggregate of \$166.9 million of gross proceeds from sales of our capital stock, convertible promissory notes, \$10.0 million in term loans from a bank and a \$2.1 million loan from The University of

-North Carolina at Chapel Hill, or UNC.
+We have not generated any revenue to date from the sale of pharmaceutical products, and we have historically financed our operations in large part with an aggregate of \$170.0 million of gross proceeds from sales of our capital stock and convertible promissory notes, \$16.0 million in term loans from a bank and a \$2.1 million loan from The University of North Carolina at Chapel Hill, or UNC.
 We do not expect to generate significant product revenue unless and until we obtain marketing approval for and commercialize LIQ861, LIQ865 or one of our other future product candidates.

 Since our inception, we have incurred significant operating losses.
-Our net loss was \$33.8 million and \$18.1 million for the six months ended June 30, 2018 and 2017, respectively, and \$29.2 million and \$15.9 million for the years ended December 31, 2017 and 2016, respectively, and as of June 30, 2018, we had an accumulated deficit of \$147.7 million.
-We expect to incur significant expenses and operating losses for the foreseeable future as we advance our product candidates through clinical trials, and seek regulatory approval and pursue commercialization of any approved product candidate.
+Our net loss was \$33.1 million and \$43.5 million for the nine months ended September 30, 2019 and 2018, respectively, and \$53.1 million and \$29.2 million for the years ended December 31, 2018 and 2017.
+As of September 30, 2019, we had an accumulated deficit of \$200.7 million.
+We expect to incur significant expenses and operating losses for the foreseeable future as we advance our product candidates through clinical trials, seek regulatory approval and pursue commercialization of any approved product candidate.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 In addition, we may incur expenses in connection with the in-license or acquisition of additional product candidates.
-Furthermore, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.